JanssenProject/jans/nightly/cedarling/reference/cedarling-logs/index.md

 There are three different log records produced by the Cedarling:

-- `Decision` - The result and diagnostics of an authz decision
+* `Decision` - The result and diagnostics of an authz decision
-- `System` - Startup, debug and other Cedarling messages not related to authz
+* `System` - Startup, debug and other Cedarling messages not related to authz
-- `Metric`- Performance and usage data
+* `Metric`- Performance and usage data

-Logging execution model
+!!! note "Logging execution model"
 All platforms (native, WASM, and tests) perform JSON serialization and writing synchronously on the calling thread.
 Thread-safety for output streams is provided by Mutex and Send+Sync traits, not background-thread serialization.
 Regardless of the runtime, the log contents and retrieval APIs remain the same.

 The Cedarling has four logging options, which are configurable via the `CEDARLING_LOG_TYPE` bootstrap property:

-- `off` - no logging
+* `off` - no logging
-- `memory` - logs stored in Cedarling in-memory KV store, fetched by client via logging interface.
+* `memory` - logs stored in Cedarling in-memory KV store, fetched by client via logging interface.
 This is ideal for batching logs without impeding authz performance
-- `std_out` - write logs synchronously to std_out
+* `std_out` - write logs synchronously to std_out
-- `lock` - periodically POST logs to Jans Lock Server `/audit` endpoint for central archiving.
+* `lock` - periodically POST logs to Jans Lock Server `/audit` endpoint for central archiving.

 ### System Log Levels

 Set with property `CEDARLING_LOG_LEVEL`

-- `FATAL`: Indicates very severe error events that will likely lead the application to abort.
+* `FATAL`: Indicates very severe error events that will likely lead the application to abort.
 These are the most critical issues.
-- `ERROR`: Designates error events that might still allow the application to continue running but indicate a significant problem.
+* `ERROR`: Designates error events that might still allow the application to continue running but indicate a significant problem.
-- `WARN`: Designates potentially harmful situations that should be addressed to prevent future issues.
+* `WARN`: Designates potentially harmful situations that should be addressed to prevent future issues.
-- `INFO`: Provides informational messages that highlight the progress of the application at a coarse-grained level.
+* `INFO`: Provides informational messages that highlight the progress of the application at a coarse-grained level.
-- `DEBUG`: Designates fine-grained informational events useful for debugging the application.
+* `DEBUG`: Designates fine-grained informational events useful for debugging the application.
-- `TRACE`: Provides finer-grained informational events than DEBUG.
+* `TRACE`: Provides finer-grained informational events than DEBUG.
 It is often used for detailed tracing of program execution.

 ## Memory Log interface